Grimface/galaxy-ttrpg/intro.md

 Along the way, we discovered we weren’t alone in the universe.
 Some aliens welcomed us like parents greeting long-lost children.
 Some shunned us and others attacked on sight.
 A few disappeared mysteriously, long before we arrived, leaving only their puzzling monuments and technological wonders.

-Right now, known space is in the grip of The Conglomerate.
+Right now, known space is in the grip of The Conglomerate (or "Authority"?).
 A patchwork of commercial fiefdoms, cheerfully efficient on the surface but brutally corrupt underneath, it has ruled for the last six hundred years.
 Its influence is weakest at the edges, which is why people like you gravitate here.

 Here you hoped you’d breathe easier.
 You fell in with a motley crew of like-minded people and together you made some hard decisions.
 These left you with a huge debt to pay off, a ship of your own, and a galaxy waiting to be explored.